uqwhua/TrjPrivacy/README.md

 ## Project Structure
     Testing/
     ├── BeijingRoadNetworkInfo/                -- the road network information, including road verties/edges and all Beijing POIs
-    ├── formal_inputs/                          -- two small sets of T-Drive data have been uploaded here, one contains 100 objects' total data ("T-Drive_object/100.csv") and the other contains 1000 objects' down-sampling data ("T-Drive_sample/3600.csv")
-                                                   Note that some objects could be discarded due to too few data points src/
+    ├── formal_inputs/                         -- two small sets of T-Drive data have been uploaded here: one contains 100 objects' total data ("T-Drive_object/100.csv") the other contains 1000 objects' down-sampling data ("T-Drive_sample/3600.csv") some objects could be discarded due to too few data points src/
     ├── resources/config.properties            -- the program will read parameters here (modify it according to your requirements)
     ├── models/Main.java                       -- the entry of the program